Ying-HsuanWang/11501_CS203A/README.md

 s1121537 王盈萱

 ### Repository information
 This is for class203A's assignment only.
-Contains with its own description student's personal information.
+Contains with its own description and student's personal information.